Symmetric nuclear matter from the strong interaction

-In the right panel of Fig.~\ref{fig:eos}, we present the square of the speed of sound as a function of the baryon density as derived from the pressure shown in the left panel.
-The light-red band is associated with the results from our functional RG studies taking diquark condensation into account.
-Its extent at high densities is again set by the constraint~$\mu \leq \Lambda_0$.
-According to perturbative QCD studies~\cite{Freedman:1976xs,Freedman:1976ub,Baluni:1977ms,Kurkela:2009gj,Gorda:2018gpy}, we expect the speed of sound to approach $c_{\rm s}^2=1/3$ (non-interacting limit) from below at asymptotically high densities.
-Thus, our results in the intermediate density regime suggest that the speed of sound assumes a maximum.
-In order to give an estimate for the position and height of the maximum, we increased the chemical potential~$\mu$ beyond~$\Lambda_0$ in our calculations.
-The inlay of this figure shows the resulting estimate for the position and height of the maximum.
-At high density, $n/n_0 > 75$, we show again results from perturbative QCD calculations.
-Note that the computation of the speed of sound from the corresponding data for the pressure in this high-density branch becomes numerically unstable for~$n/n_0\lesssim 70$.
+In the right panel of Fig.~\ref{fig:eos}, we present the square of the speed of sound as a function of the baryon density~$n$ as derived from the pressure shown in the left panel.
+The light-red band is associated with the results {from our FRG studies} taking diquark condensation into account.
+Its extent to high densities is again constrained by the ``transition" scale~$\Lambda_0$.
+Irrespective of this limitation of our present study, a softening of the EOS at high densities may in general be expected from a perturbative standpoint as associated with an evaluation of, e.g., the four-quark couplings at the characteristic scale~$\mu\sim n^{\frac{1}{3}}$.
+In fact, at large chemical potential, the four-quark couplings~$\lambda_i$ then naturally become small owing to asymptotic freedom,~$\lambda_i\sim g^4$, see also Eq.~\eqref{eq:lambda}.
+Even more, {according to pQCD} studies~\cite{Freedman:1976xs,Freedman:1976ub,Baluni:1977ms,Kurkela:2009gj,Gorda:2018gpy}, we expect the speed of sound to approach $c_{\rm s}^2=1/3$ (non-interacting limit) from below at asymptotically high densities.
+From this and our observation that the pressure exceeds its asymptotic value already for chemical potentials well below the scale~$\Lambda_0$, we infer the existence of a maximum in the speed of sound.
+In order to also give an estimate for the position and height of the maximum, we may increase the chemical potential~$\mu$ beyond~$\Lambda_0$ in our calculations.
+The inset of this figure shows the resulting estimate, exhibiting a robust height of the maximum but with a large uncertainty of its position.
+At high density, $n/n_0 > 75$, we show again results from {pQCD calculations.
+Note} that the computation of the speed of sound from the corresponding data for the pressure in this high-density branch becomes numerically unstable for~$n/n_0\lesssim 70$.

+{Besides pressure and speed of sound, the diquark gap~$\Delta$ is of great relevance for dense matter physics~\cite{Alford:2007xm}.
+In our present study, we observe that~$\Delta$ increases within the considered density range~$n/n_0\approx 2\dots 15$, exhibiting a flattening towards higher densities.
+More specifically, we find that~$\Delta$ is greater than the values reported in Ref.~\cite{Alford:1997zt}.
+However, the values for~$\Delta$ from both studies show a remarkable agreement at lower densities.
+For~$n/n_0 \approx 5$, for example, we extract $\Delta \approx 70\dots160\,\text{MeV}$ from Ref.~\cite{Alford:1997zt} and~$\Delta \approx 140\dots 230\,\text{MeV}$ (depending on~$\Lambda_0$) from our present study.}